 The California Equity Performance and Improvement Program is designed to help make progress reducing the academic performance gap for underrepresented students, according to the CDE.

-SDCOE will be working with schools in the Sweetwater Union High and the Chula Vista Elementary school districts to build the capacity of teachers and school leaders to increase equity for students by improving the school systems.
+SDCOE will be working with schools in the Escondido Union High, Grossmont Union High, La Mesa-Spring Valley, and San Diego Unified school districts to build the capacity of teachers and school leaders to increase equity for students by improving the school systems.

-In collaboration with Kern County, SDCOE will implement an Educational Equity for African American and English Learners Project, which will help improve student outcomes.
+In collaboration with Kern County, SDCOE will implement a Continuous Improvement Equity Model geared toward improving outcomes for students who are African American and those learning English.

 "Providing educational opportunities and supports so that all students are successful is one of our board goals, and this grant helps confirm that equity is a priority for this organization," said San Diego County Board of Education President Guadalupe González.